GEICO Skytypers Air Show Team

 Alternate Left Wing

-At a young age Andy Travnicek knew he wanted to become a pilot after he flew in a Cessna with a local pilot in his hometown, Southbridge, MA.
-He attended the U.S. Air Force Academy where he learned how to fly gliders and became a pilot instructor.
-After graduation Andy flew the C-21 Learjet, Lockheed C-5 Galaxy (including for special operation missions), T-34C Turbomentor, T-6 Texan II and MC-12 Liberty ISR aircraft.
+At a young age, Andy Travnicek knew he wanted to become a pilot after flying in a Cessna with a local pilot in his hometown, Southbridge, MA.
+He later attended the U.S. Air Force Academy where he learned how to fly gliders and became a pilot instructor.
+Following graduation, Andy flew the C-21 Learjet, Lockheed C-5 Galaxy (including for special operation missions), T-34C Turbomentor, T-6 Texan II, and MC-12 Liberty ISR aircraft.

-Andy flies warbirds to honor the men and women of all eras and military services to inspire young people to pursue an aviation hobby or career.
+He enjoys flying warbirds to honor the men and women of all eras and all branches of the U.S. military.
+Andy aspires to inspire young people to pursue interests and careers in aviation.

-Andy has an undergraduate degree in Aeronautical Engineering from the U.S. Air Force Academy and an MBA from Nova Southeastern University.
-He resides in New Hampshire with his wife and is a First Officer at a major airline.
-When Andy is not flying, he can be found riding motorcycles, running, biking, swimming, hiking, reading, snowboarding and paddling.
+Andy earned his undergraduate degree in aeronautical engineering from the U.S. Air Force Academy and also has an MBA from Nova Southeastern University.
+Andy currently serves as a first officer with a major airline and resides in New Hampshire with his wife.
+When not flying, he can be found riding motorcycles, running, biking, swimming, hiking, reading, snowboarding, or paddling.

 Mark “Crunchy” Burgess